The-Rowett-Institute/RI-B5-04_Seafood_Database/README.md

 DEFRA_UK_household-200915.csv : A local copy of UK seafood purchase data, purchased within home (2009 to 2015)
 DEFRA_UK_eatenOut-200915.csv : A local copy of UK seafood purchase data, purchased out-of-home (2009 to 2015)

-ndns_rp_19_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 12)
 ndns_rp_yr1-4a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 1 to 4)
 ndns_rp_yr5-6a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 5 and 6)
 ndns_rp_yr2-8a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 8)
 ndns_rp_yr9a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 9)
 ndns_rp_yr10a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 10)
-ndns_rp_yr11a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 11)
+ndns_rp_yr11a_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS year 11) ndns_rp_19_foodleveldietarydata.sav : A local copy of dietary recall of participants (NDNS follow-up)

-ONS_UK_population-19712020.csv: A local copy of UK population data
+ONS_UK_population-19712020.csv : A local copy of UK population data

 PHE_seafoodNutrientContent.csv : A local copy of UK seafood compostion tables
 PHE_seafoodFAContent.csv : A local copy of UK seafood fatty acids compostion tables